JetBrains/Qodana/topics/supported-technologies.md

 ```

 If your project contains a frontend part written in Javascript or Typescript, the qualitative analysis will be possible only
 if the project's directory contains downloaded dependencies and the project is ready to be built.
 We are working on simplifying this process.
-We will provide a smooth support at least for the projects based on [npm](https://www.npmjs.com).
+We will provide smooth support at least for the projects based on [npm](https://www.npmjs.com).

 Also, we have started working on the smooth integration for [Python](https://www.python.org/) projects, stay tuned!